The Golden Shot: Broadcast history

 The show's first host was Canadian singer and record producer Jackie Rae.
 Bob Monkhouse was a guest star on the tenth episode, and his autobiography reveals he did so fully intending to demonstrate to the producers that he should replace Rae as host.
 The plan worked, and Monkhouse took over as host from the 15th show onward.
 His quick wit, and willingness to revel in the show's chaotic nature led the Monkhouse era to be regarded as the show's golden age; by programme 26, the viewing figures were up by 50%.
 Because the programme was broadcast live (necessary because contestants took part over the telephone), Monkhouse often chatted to the participants to fill in whilst the crossbow was adjusted after the previous round.

 In January 1968, the show moved to Sunday afternoons at around 16:40.
 Michael Grade has claimed that this resulted from a remark he made to his uncle, Lew Grade, ATV's deputy chairman and joint managing director, that the cinemas were full on Sunday afternoons because there was nothing to watch on television.
 However, the Midlands and North weekend franchisee ABC Television had been showing the programme in this slot since late September 1967, so Grade must share the credit with ABC's programme controller Brian Tesler.
 The scheduling change coincided with a move of the production from ATV Elstree near London, to the Alpha Studios at Aston in Birmingham.
 Audience levels peaked at 16 million.
 The studio facilities in Birmingham, situated in a converted cinema, were rather run-down and unreliable (they dated from the start of ATV's franchise in 1956) and simply not well-suited to a fast-moving live show like The Golden Shot; as such, technical failures were common, but Monkhouse was well able to cover for them through his quick-witted humour.
 From 1970, the show moved to the new ATV Centre in Birmingham.
+During the ITV Colour Strike of 1970-71, episodes 10 to 21 of series 3 were broadcast in black-and-white.